THU-ESIS/CAFE2_NODE/README.md

 export CLASSPATH=.:${JAVA_HOME}/lib:${JRE_HOME}/lib
 export PATH=${JAVA_HOME}/bin:$PATH
 ```
-(CAFE_NODE uses javax.annotation, which seemes to be deprecated in jdk9 and 11, so don't use high version jdks)
+(CAFE_NODE uses javax.annotation, which seemes to be deprecated in jdk9 and 11, and maven has announced to discontinue to support TLS v1.1 in java 1.7.
+So java 1.8 is good to go now)

 #### 3. Tomcat 7 (http://tomcat.apache.org/download-70.cgi )
 ```Bash